Doctor Who Series 8 (2014): What We Know UPDATE

 Written by Peter Harness.
 Directed by Paul Wilmshurst.

 Part-filmed in Lanzarote.
 In the near future, the Doctor and Clara arrive on a decrepit shuttle making a suicide mission to the Moon.
 Crashing on the lunar surface, they find a mining base full of eviscerated corpses, spider-like creatures scuttling about in the dark, and a terrible dilemma.
 Described as an “intense and emotional script.”
 Moffat teased “The Doctor is returning to the scene of an old adventure – but there have been sinister changes since his last visit.

-Guest starring: Hermione Norris, Ellis George (Courtney), Tony Osoba, Phil Nice and Christopher Dane.
+Guest starring: Hermione Norris (Lundvik), Ellis George (Courtney), Tony Osoba (Duke), Phil Nice (Henry) and Christopher Dane (McKean).

 Written by Jamie Mathieson.
 Directed by Paul Wilmshurst.

-The Mummy is stalking the passengers and if it sees you you have 66 seconds to live.
-Clara sees the Doctor at his most deadliest and most ruthless and realises it’s time to say goodbye.
-Moffat teased “The Doctor is finally catching up on his phone calls.”
+The Doctor is on the most beautiful train in history, speeding among the stars of the future.
+But a deadly creature is stalking the passengers.
+Once you see the horrifying mummy, you only have 66 seconds to live.
+No exceptions, no reprieve.
+As the Doctor races against the clock, he is seen at his deadliest and most ruthless.
+Moffat said: “The Doctor is finally catching up on his phone calls.”
 He also says that the “sparkling script” will showcase all of Frank Skinner’s famous wit and charm.”
 Singer-songwriter Foxes will cameo and is contributing a special track for the episode.

 Written by Jamie Mathieson.
 Directed by Douglas Mackinnon.

 Clara is now separated from the Doctor and discovers a threat from another dimension.
 But how do you hide when even the walls are no protection?
 With no Doctor around, Clara goes against a foe that exists beyond normal perception.
 People are going missing and strange graffiti is appearing.
 Worse is that the Doctor finds himself in a shrinking TARDIS!
 Moffat said “starts off with a very cute idea and becomes really quite frightening by the end.”

 Guest starring: Christopher Fairbank (Fenton), Joivan Wade (Rigsy), Matt Bardock (Al), James Quinn (Bill), John Cummins (Roscoe), Raj Bajaj (George), Jessica Hayes.